Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 The point of this list is to give players a fun enjoyable list of hard maps to play, that have variety, to improve their skill in a orderly fashion.

-1. All maps here must be agreed upon quality enjoyable maps (this bar has recently been adjusted to be any map greater than or equal to Eternal Punishment quality after some community merging and so as to avoid [potential removals through bias alone)
+1. All maps here must be agreed upon quality enjoyable maps (this bar has recently been adjusted to be any map greater than or equal to Eternal Punishment quality after some community merging and so as to avoid potential removals through bias alone)
+2. "If your map has been added to the list for a month or has 3+ victors, it is considered locked in, and any changes to your map for the sole reason of buffing or making the map artificially more difficult puts your map at risk of being blacklisted."
+3. Maps may need an extra victor after verification to gauge if it has met the quality threshold for gameplay.